caiomsouza/BigDataScienceEvents/meetup-events/2meetupIBMBigData/README.md

 Text Analytics / Text analytics Tooling

 Comments:
-In my opinion using Amazon S3 will be a option to HDFS or GPFS-FPO.
+In my opinion using Amazon S3 will be a option for HDFS or GPFS-FPO.

 Text Analytics
 AQL (Annotator Query Language)